 Four of Cups and The Moon - Alcoholic

-So, does combination of Four of Cups and The Moon refer to issues with alcohol?
+So, does the combination of Four of Cups and The Moon refer to issues with alcohol?
 The answer is positive.
-Does that combination always mean that - the answer is most certainly not.
-It mostly depends on your question.
-If you had on mind exactly, does person A has problems with drinking and get for instance already mentioned combination, it strongly suggest that you are right.
-But if your question was "Why person A has problems with finding a job?" the answer could also be "Because person A has unrealistic expectation and also A is lazy.
-A spends more time waiting for job to find him instead to move himself.
+Does that combination always mean that? - The answer is most certainly no. It mostly depends on your question.
+If you had in mind exactly, does person A has problems with drinking and get for instance already mentioned combination, it strongly suggests that you are right.
+But if your question was "Why person A has problems with finding a job?" the answer could also be "Because person A has an unrealistic expectation and also A is lazy.
+A spends more time waiting for a job to find him instead to move his ass.
 Person A might also be confused about what does exactly he is looking for, what does he want.
 And finally, A is not so much up to involve himself.
 But also, the cause of confusion could be issues with drinking as well as his apathetic depressive state of mind."
-And so on... there could be many answers and many variations, that's why it's good to stick to main question, especially if your readings include one, two or three cards.
-If you do wider spread you may make dipper and wider story, finding causes and consequences.
+And so on... there could be many answers and many variations, that's why it's good to stick to the main question, especially if your readings include one, two or three cards.
+If you do wider spread you may make deeper and wider story, finding causes and consequences.

-In next posts I am going to elaborate farther themes of addictions and patterns which strongly indicates which type of addiction they refer to.
+In future posts, I am going to elaborate farther themes of addictions and patterns which strongly indicates which type of addiction they refer to.
 Including the answers to "why" and "how" along with side-effects.